-For all CenturyLink medical plan benefit options: In order to have the maximum coverage, you must enroll in Medicare Part A and B upon becoming eligible and you must maintain coverage under both Parts A and B at all times.
+For all medical plan benefit options: In order to have the maximum coverage, you must enroll in Medicare Part A and B upon becoming eligible and you must maintain coverage under both Parts A and B at all times.

-Medicare Part D. As long as the Health Plan has creditable prescription drug coverage, you do not need to take Medicare Part D when you are enrolled under the Company Medical or the UHC Medicare Advantage CenturyLink medical Plan benefit options.
+Medicare Part D. As long as the Health Plan has creditable prescription drug coverage, you do not need to take Medicare Part D when you are enrolled under the Company Medical or the UHC Medicare Advantage medical benefit options.
 You will be notified annually of the plans creditable coverage status.

 Medicare Status and the UHC Medicare Advantage Benefit Option: You or your eligible Dependent(s) must be Medicare eligible and enrolled in both Medicare Part A and B in order to elect this benefit option.
-See the "Additional Enrollment Information" and the "Termination of Medical Coverage" sections for more information on enrolling and disenrolling from the Medicare Advantage benefit option.
+See the XXIV.
+ADDITIONAL ENROLLMENT INFORMATION and the XXI.
+TERMINATION OF MEDICAL COVERAGE sections for more information on enrolling and disenrolling from the Medicare Advantage benefit option.

 Medicare Status and the Health Reimbursement Account (HRA) Benefit Option: You and your eligible Dependent(s) must be Medicare eligible and should be enrolled in both Medicare parts A and B if you elect this option.
-Since this option has no medical or prescription drug coverage, you must have your Medicare Parts A and B in order enroll in an individual Medicare type policy to obtain your own medical and prescription drug benefits outside of CenturyLink.
+Since this option has no medical or prescription drug coverage, you must have your Medicare parts A and B in order to enroll in an individual Medicare type policy to obtain your own medical and prescription drug benefits outside of Lumen.
 Once you obtain your individual Medicare policy and depending on what type of individual Medicare policy you purchase, a Medicare Part D policy may also be needed for prescription drug coverage.
 As a reminder, Medicare enrollment dates for individual Medicare plans may vary from the Company Annual Enrollment dates and are governed by Medicare.